skyzh/type-exercise-in-rust/README.md

 See also... [!["RisingLight"](https://img.shields.io/github/stars/risinglightdb/risinglight?label=RisingLight&style=social)](https://github.com/risinglightdb/risinglight)

-Note that most of the techniques described in this lecture is implemented in our educational database system [RisingLight](https://github.com/risinglightdb/risinglight).
+Note that most of the techniques described in this lecture have already been implemented in our educational database system [RisingLight](https://github.com/risinglightdb/risinglight).
 You may compile and run it by yourself!

 The lecture evolves around how Rust programmers (like me) build database systems in the Rust programming language.
 We leverage the Rust type system to **minimize** runtime cost and make our development process easier with **safe**, **nightly** Rust.